 The intern selection process takes place in December, January and February.
-Doctoral intern selection is conducted by the Director of Training and supervisors under the policies and procedures of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-CAPS adheres to all APPIC policies and guidelines with respect to recruitment, selection and notification.
-Interns participate in the interview phase of the selection process for Doctoral interns.
+Doctoral intern selection is conducted by the Director of Training along with the Training Team and other Senior clinicians under the policies and procedures of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+SMH adheres to all APPIC policies and guidelines with respect to recruitment, selection and notification.
+Current interns participate in the interview phase of the selection process for Doctoral interns.
 Each intern participates in a portion of the interviews and gives feedback to the selection committee.
-Interns are also expected to answer questions from applicants regarding the training program, their experiences at CAPS and the selection process.
+Interns are also expected to answer questions from applicants regarding the training program, their experiences at SMH and the selection process.